Chris-J-Patrick/Detailing-Website-React/README.md

 ## Getting Started

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project uses Vite for frontend development.
 To get started, clone the repo and install the dependencies.

 ```bash
 git clone <repository-url>